 New Moon seems all but unbeatable at this stage (especially if inflation is factored in), but could on-screen (and apparently off-screen) lovebirds Robert Pattinson and Kristen Stewart’s last Twilight movie surpass its immediate predecessor at the (opening-weekend) domestic box office?

-Saturday box-office figures are unavailable at this stage, so it’s impossible to tell whether or not Breaking Dawn Part 2 has been following the same pattern as the previous Twilight entries that opened on a Friday in November: Breaking Dawn Part 1 was down 44% on Saturday and 34% on Sunday; New Moon was down 42% on Saturday and 34% on Sunday; and Catherine Hardwicke’s original Twilight, which opened in November 2008, was down 41% on Saturday and 42% on Sunday.
+Saturday box office figures are unavailable at this stage, so it’s impossible to tell whether or not Breaking Dawn Part 2 has been following the same pattern as the previous Twilight entries that opened on a Friday in November: Breaking Dawn Part 1 was down 44 percent on Saturday and 34 percent on Sunday; New Moon was down 42 percent on Saturday and 34 percent on Sunday; and Catherine Hardwicke’s original Twilight, which opened in November 2008, was down 41 percent on Saturday and 42 percent on Sunday.
 Those are all relatively steep drops, even taking into account those films’ strong midnight grosses.